 Data science (and therefore DSaaS) can quickly take your data and give you better predictions and forecasts for things like lead scoring, customer lifetime value and churn, and which customers to focus on.
 More importantly, it can take your internal data and enhance it with thousands of external data sources to boost your marketing models and give you better results with a much broader scope.

-Here are just a few examples of how DSaaS can help:
+Here are just a few examples of how DSaaS for Marketers can help:

 One of the biggest sources of data you have is the ads you run on platforms like Google’s AdWords, which gives you IP addresses, search terms, cost-per-click (CPC), location, and even device used.
 This may seem like surface-level data, but you can combine it in creative ways with data from social media, and even users’ hobbies, to find new insights that can reveal the best way to target users, the right blend of keywords to use, and even the best time of day to target your users.